 Elliott Bay scored big when they secured the services of Bill Jenkins, longtime brewmaster at Big Time in the U-District.
 The new Lake City IPA is said to be based on a recipe Bill used at Big Time; it’s a beautifully balanced brew with a nice citrusy floral nose, and a hoppy taste, but of the more finessed type I prefer.

 What it’s certainly not is just another in your face, mouth-puckering overly-hoppy NW IPA.
 In fact it’s not unlike one of my favorite IPAs, Skip Madsen’s Breakaway IPA at American Brewing, and I liked the Lake City IPA enough to take a growler fill of it home with us.

 Every other beer in our sample trays was solid – exactly what we have come to expect from Elliott Bay.
 They consistently rank among the top three or four breweries in the Seattle region for across the board excellence – ’nuff said!

 Food service was also up to the usual high standards we have come to take for granted in West Seattle and Burien.
 The Lake City menu is broadly similar but with enough differences to make it interesting.
 If I didn’t know better I would never have guessed the Lake City kitchen had been open barely two weeks: on the evidence of our visit, it already operates like a well-oiled machine.
 Great stuff!

-Finally, if you’re wondering where I stand regarding Puget’s Perfect Pint: I’m going to hold off awhile before I make that determination.
+Finally, if you’re wondering where I stand regarding Puget’s Perfect Pint: I’m going to hold off awhile to make that determination.
 At this point I can safely say it is still a two-horse race but I’ll likely have to make repeat visits to Elysian and Elliott Bay to decide if Elliot Bay has now overtaken Elysian.
 Now, if one or other of them would announce plans to open a brewpub on the eastside, that would seal it for me. :)